ChrisHIV/SeqAnalTools/README.txt

 ## Overview: call this script from the command line with a single fasta file as
 ## an argument, that file containing two sequences.
 This script moves the
 ## shorter one along the longer one to find the best match.

-UngapFasta.py

-## Overview:
-ExplanatoryMessage = '''This script removes the gap character "-" from sequences in a fasta file.
-Output is printed to stdout.'''